The Ultimate Guide to SLI/SLO

 - High reproducibility

-- Can be quickly adapted to new projects and teams
+- Quickly adaptable to new projects and teams

-Managing alerts as code also makes them easier to review with your team.
+Managing alerts as code also makes it easier for your team to review them.

 3. Introducing SLIs/SLOs

-Now that we have gained trust, organized our alert infrastructure, and made sure our team is running smoothly, it's time to get to the heart of the matter.SLI/SLOWe will begin implementing the following.
+Once you have gained trust, organized your alert infrastructure, and made your team's operations smoother, it's time to move on to the main focus.SLI/SLOWe will begin implementing the following.

-Here's a quick introduction to key terminology and some tips to get you started.
+Here's a quick introduction to key terms and some tips to get you started.

 CUJ (Critical User Journey)

-- The most important steps a user takes on the serviceThis is the definition.
+- The most important steps users take on the serviceThis is a definition of:

-- For example, on an EC site, the sequence of steps would be "Top page → View product page → Add to cart → Complete payment."
+- For example, on an e-commerce site, the flow would be "Home page → View product page → Add to cart → Complete payment."

-- By first determining the CUJ, it becomes clear which indicators should be measured (SLIs).
+- By first defining the CUJ, it becomes clear which indicators (SLIs) should be measured.

 SLI (Service Level Indicator)